astroswarm/site/_posts/2017-02-12-making-space-easy-to-study.md

 # Coming Soon

 I have some ideas for achieving each of these goals and the larger mission, and I will lay them out here as a holistic plan in due time.
 I will begin with the first goal I mentioned, which provides utility to the existing astronomy community, and unlocks the door to the other goals on this list.

-I expect to have this in public beta by the end of September, 2017.

 # Get in Touch